isingasimplesong/dotfiles/hypr/README.md

 - `dbus-update-activation-environment` – ensures correct Wayland environment for GUI apps
 - `systemd` – required for `systemctl --user` entries in autostart

----

 ### Custom scripts

 These scripts are used for core desktop functionnalities.
-Other scripts are also used throughout submaps or utility bindings, but not required, therfore not mentionned here.
+Other scripts are also used throughout submaps or utility bindings, but not required, therefore not mentionned here.
 You can replace them with your own, or refer to [this repository](https://github.com/isingasimplesong/duct-tape) for ready-made versions.

 - `~/.local/bin/waybar-toggle-tray.sh` toggle icons-tray visibility in waybar
 - `~/.local/bin/hypr-toggle-layouts.sh` toggle between available layouts (Masterstack/Dwindle)

----

 ## Keybinding Cheatsheet